JoshuaKGoldberg/create/packages/site/src/content/docs/runtime/creations.md

 Individual repositories generally put documentation in Markdown files such as their root `README.md` or a `.github/DEVELOPMENT.md`.
 Blocks can suggest text to be added to those docs files.
+Text can be suggested either as a `string` or an object.

-For example, a documentation block that includes a repository's suggested steps for debugging:
+For example, a documentation block that includes a repository's suggested steps for debugging as a `string`:

 ```ts
 import { schema } from "./schema";